pritamhazra21/big-data/ch2.md

 The term NoSQL originally referred to “non-SQL” or “non-relational” databases, but the term has since evolved to mean “not only SQL,” as NoSQL databases have expanded to include a wide range of different database architectures and data models.

 ##### NoSQL databases are generally classified into four main categories:
 + Document databases: These databases store data as semi-structured documents, such as JSON or XML, and can be queried using document-oriented query languages.
+Examples – MongoDB, CouchDB, Cloudant
 + Key-value stores: These databases store data as key-value pairs, and are optimized for simple and fast read/write operations.
+Examples – Memcached, Redis, Coherence
 + Column-family stores: These databases store data as column families, which are sets of columns that are treated as a single entity.
 They are optimized for fast and efficient querying of large amounts of data.
+Examples – Hbase, Big Table, Accumulo
 + Graph databases: These databases store data as nodes and edges, and are designed to handle complex relationships between data.
+Examples – Amazon Neptune, Neo4j

 ## Key feature of NoSQL.